Dedicated Customer Support

 • Weight Loss or Poor Weight Gain: Reflux can interfere with feeding and digestion, leading to weight loss or poor weight gain in infants.

 It's important to note that not all babies with severe reflux will experience all of these symptoms.
-If you suspect your little one may have GERD, it's crucial to consult your pediatrician for an accurate diagnosis and appropriate treatment plan tailored to your specific needs.
-Early intervention and management can help alleviate symptoms and prevent extra complications.
+If you suspect your little one may have GERD, it's crucial to consult your pediatrician for an accurate diagnosis and an appropriate treatment plan tailored to your specific needs.
+Early intervention and management can help alleviate symptoms and prevent further complications.

 Tips to Help Reflux